Brantlab/blog.brantlab.com/content/post/VMwareWorld24/Hackathon.md

 {{< figure src="/img/Hackathon24/Phase3.png" width=75% layout="responsive" >}}

-Phase 3 was unique as we decided to add in human intervention at least during this time so we can verify it has the correct information for at least during our proof of concept period.
+Phase 3 was unique as we decided to add in human intervention at least during this time, so we can verify it has the correct information for at least during our proof of concept period.
 We may move away from the physical approval method at some point and just post the info into the teams space.

 This was also new for me as I had never worked with a return webhook or teams card to make it look nice for the end user.